Editorial Review

 Research Protocols for Sleep Peptides

-Published DSIP research protocols vary by study design, but the following parameters represent the most commonly cited frameworks.
+Published DSIP research protocols vary by study design.
+The following parameters represent the most commonly cited frameworks.
 All protocols are for research reference only.

 Epitalon for Melatonin Restoration